 - Infection control hotline established

-The total spent by Wokingham Borough Council to date on supporting providers in response to COVID-19 is £1,583,000.
-We forecast c£5m in additional funding to social care providers in the 2020/21 financial year.
-In addition, Wokingham Borough Council will use its allocation c£1.8m Infection Control Grant to support infection control in the Borough.
+The total spent by Wokingham Borough Council to date on supporting providers in response to COVID-19 is £2.9 million.
+In addition, Wokingham Borough Council will use its additional grant allocation of £4.2 million to support infection control, rapid testing and workforce capacity in the Borough.

 If you would like to discuss the sustainability of your business please contact a member of the Commissioning Team at CommissioningSupportTeam@wokingham.gov.uk.